looqbox/guide/docs/R-Scripts.md

 #### Test Block

 This block is used to test your response from **RStudio**, allowing you to simulate our parser and test your script without saving it in Looqbox client.
-If you have configured your Looqbox addin correctly, you can run your script using **Ctrl + Shift + S** and it will be displayed in your client.
+If you have configured your Looqbox addin correctly, you can run your script using **Ctrl + Shift + S** and it will be published to your client.

+In this block you should assign test values to any entities that your script calls for.

 ```looqbox
 looq.testQuestion(